1

 How much do learning support teacher jobs pay per year?

-As of Jun 21, 2026, the average yearly pay for learning support teacher in the United States is $47,927.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for learning support teacher in the United States is $47,927.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $42,000.00 and $52,000.00 per year, depending on experience, location, and employer.

-What does a learning support teacher do?
+What is a learning support teacher?

-How does a Learning Support Teacher typically collaborate with classroom teachers to support students with diverse learning needs?
+How does a learning support teacher typically collaborate with classroom teachers to support students with diverse learning needs?

 Learning Support Teachers work closely with classroom teachers to develop and implement individualized education plans (IEPs) and tailored learning strategies for students who require additional support.
 They often co-plan lessons, provide targeted interventions, and regularly communicate progress and challenges.
 This collaboration ensures that all students have access to the curriculum and that teaching approaches are adapted to meet diverse learning needs, fostering an inclusive classroom environment.